Diogo-Rossi/vscode-settings-switcher/README.md

 ## Configuration Example

-The following example shows 2 grous of settings to switch:
+The following example shows 2 groups of settings to switch:

 ```jsonc
 "settingsSwitcher.lists": {